ShammyLevva/FTAnalyzer/docs/index.md

 ====================

 #### Install the latest Windows version FREE from the [Offical Microsoft Store](https://www.microsoft.com/store/apps/9PMJL9HVPL7X?cid=storebadge&ocid=badge).
 This version will automatically update as new versions become available.
 Note occassionally the Windows Store glitches and shows you own the product but it's not installed.
-If this happens follow [these instructions](Reset Windows Store) to fix the problem.
+If this happens follow [these instructions](http://www.ftanalyzer.com/ResetWindowsStore) to fix the problem.

-If you really must you can manually download a zip file of the application from [here.](http://ftanalyzer.com/releases).
+If you really must you can manually download a zip file of the application from [here](http://ftanalyzer.com/releases).
 This version is infrequently updated and will lag behind the features of the latest version.
-It will also require you to manually update to get changes.
+It will also require you to manually update to get the latest changes.
+It does however allow you to run the program on pre-Windows 10 versions of Windows.

 #### If you have a Mac search for FTAnalyzer on the Mac App Store for your region or for a beta version click [here.](http://mac.ftanalyzer.com)

 The simplest Windows 10 install method is to install from the Offical Microsoft App Store.
 This will then auto update the application when a new version comes out assuming you've not turned off this option in the Microsoft App Store app.